Sean Clare: Gillingham (loan)

 On 31 August 2017, he signed for Gillingham on loan until 3 January.
 He scored his first league goal for the club in his second appearance, against AFC Wimbledon on 12 September 2017.

 In January 2018 Clare was recalled from his loan spell back to Sheffield Wednesday making his first senior debut in a 0–0 draw against city rivals Sheffield United.

 Heart of Midlothian

 Clare signed a three-year contract with Scottish Premiership club Heart of Midlothian in September 2018.
 Clare featured for Hearts in the 2019 Scottish Cup Final, which they lost 1–2 to Celtic.

 Oxford United

 On 6 August 2020, Clare signed for League One club Oxford United, for an undisclosed fee, on a three-year deal.

 Burton Albion (loan)

 On 12 January 2021, Clare joined League One side Burton Albion on loan for the remainder of the 2020–21 season.
 He scored his first goal for Burton in a 2–1 defeat to Shrewsbury Town on 23 March 2021.

 Charlton Athletic

 On 20 July 2021, Clare joined League One side Charlton Athletic on a two-year deal for an undisclosed fee.

+On 13 May 2023, it was announced that Clare would leave the club when his contract expired in June.

+Wigan Athletic

+On 11 July 2023, Clare joined Wigan Athletic on a three-year deal.

+Leyton Orient

+On 21 July 2024, Clare signed for fellow League One side Leyton Orient on a three-year deal for an undisclosed fee.

 Personal life

-Born in England, Clare is of Ghanaian descent.
+Born in England, Clare is of Irish and Ghanaian descent.